 We were heavily reliant on a third-party vendor to deliver a critical component of the infrastructure - specifically, the content delivery network (CDN) that was essential for streaming video to millions of users.

-The vendor had a strong reputation, and we had conducted due diligence, but as the programme advanced, it became clear that they were struggling to meet our deadlines.
+The vendor had a strong reputation, and we had conducted due diligence, but as the program advanced, it became clear that they were struggling to meet our deadlines.

-This risk had been identified early on, but its full impact wasn't felt until we were deep into the programme, with only weeks to go before a key launch date.
-When the vendor missed a critical delivery deadline, it immediately put our timeline at risk.
+This risk had been identified early on, but its full impact wasn't felt until we were deep into the program, with only weeks to go before a key launch date.